 But how do you work with smaller sets of matches?
 Easy.
 Just use the Ancestry filters.
 That is step one of our walkthrough.

-To make this as easy as possible for you, I’ve put together a free Excel workbook that contains a macro that does some complex formatting.
+To make this as easy as possible for you, I’ve put together a free Excel workbook that contains a powerful macro for formatting your data.

 Does the end result not look right?